Altersrückstellung

 Since 2009, German law guarantees a transfer value (Übertragungswert) when you move from one PKV company to another (§ 12 Abs.
 1 Nr.
 5 VAG, § 146 VAG, § 204 VVG).
 The catch: only the portion of your reserve that corresponds to the Basistarif level of coverage transfers with you.
 Anything your reserve holds above that level stays with the old insurer and is pooled back into the tariff's collective capital.

-Exact values depend on age, tariff, and time insured.
-Before age 50, the transfer value is usually still enough to make a switch viable.
-From about 50 onwards, the non-transferable portion of your reserve is typically large enough that switching to a new insurer rarely pays off — a tariff change inside your current insurer (§ 204 VVG) preserves the full reserve and is often the better move.
+Practical consequence: before age 50, the transfer value is usually still enough to make a switch viable.
+From about 50 onwards, the non-transferable portion is typically large enough that switching to a new insurer rarely pays off, a tariff change inside your current insurer (§ 204 VVG) preserves the full reserve and is often the better move.

 What the Altersrückstellung cannot do

-• It does not protect against all premium adjustments.
-Insurers can and do increase premiums under § 155 VAG when underlying cost assumptions are exceeded — the reserve reduces the increase's size, but does not prevent it.
+It does not protect against all premium adjustments.
+Insurers can and do increase premiums under § 203 VVG i.V.m. § 155 VAG when underlying cost assumptions are exceeded, the reserve reduces the increase's size, but does not prevent it.

 Related terms